developer-program/engineering-track/docs/cypress/folder-structure.md

 ## Integration

-The main file you will be working on.
-All your test file will be here.
+The main file you will work on.
+All your test files will be here.

-A default folder of `integration/examples` is created for us.
-These folder contains examples for us to test the installtion and also acts as a demo to show you every possible way you can use cypress.
-Even more advance implemnetation like stubs and resizing viewport for testing fluid designs.
+It creates a default folder of `cypress/integration/examples` for us.
+These folder contains examples for us to test the installation and also acts as a demo to show you every way you can use cypress.
+Even more advance implementation like stubs and resizing viewport for testing fluid designs.

 ## Fixtures